TheGhostAnalyst/TheGhostAnalyst/README.md

 - **How to make an idiot busy for hours** - Its a tool that most people fall for coz everyone want to know how to keep an idiot busy
 - **Google Dorker** - Helps to get easy formats for google dorking and also automate google dorking tasks faster
 - **Web bot Scraper** - Helps to extract links and emails from a website without really interacting with the website
+- **Basic CLI Calculator** - Helps to solve basic maths operations in a swift and efficient manner
 ---

 ## 📅 Daily Learning Log